mega-data-ai/About-Me/README.md

 # 👋 Hi, I’m Meghana
-👀 I am a Data Scientist and Data Analyst passionate about turning data into actionable insights.
+👀 I’m a results-driven Data Science and Business Intelligence and Analytics professional solving complex problems through business and data analytics, machine learning, and data engineering.
+I specialize in building scalable data solutions, predictive models, and real-time dashboards that drive efficiency, optimize operations, and enable strategic decisions.
+My work has delivered millions in cost savings, improved system performance, and enhanced user engagement across diverse domains.
+With expertise in SQL, Python, Power BI, Tableau, statistical modeling and machine learning, I bring a unique blend of technical depth and business intuition.
+I thrive on building scalable solutions, automating decision workflows, and uncovering hidden patterns that lead to smarter strategies and stronger results.
-📊 I specialize in **machine learning, AI, and data-driven problem-solving**.
+📊 I specialize in **machine learning, AI, and data-driven and business problem-solving**.
-🔍 Interested in **real-world applications of data science** in business and healthcare.
+🔍 Interested in **real-world applications of data science** in ecommerce, business, healthcare, finance and more.

 🌱 I’m actively learning and improving my skills in Python, Machine Learning, Statistics and Data Science, AI and more related areas.
 I have had wonderful opportunities to hone my Data Analysis and Data Science skills through numerous projects.